-Cameroon secured the resources to cover the costs of the LLINs, ACTs and RDTs needed in 2021 and has more than 6 months of ACT commodity stocks, with RDTs currently under procurement to replenish stocks.
-Cameroon has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO and has completed the insecticide resistance monitoring and management plan.
+Cameroon secured the resources to cover the costs of the LLINs, ACTs and RDTs needed in 2022 and has more than 6 months of ACT and RDT commodity stocks.
+Cameroon has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO and has completed the insecticide resistance monitoring and management plan. and has carried out drug resistance testing since 2018 and has reported the results to WHO.
+The national strategic plan includes activities targeting refugees and IDPs.
 The country is also showing leadership in malaria control through its participation in the High Burden High Impact approach.